HomeBlogSAM.gov

 Step 5 — NAICS codes

-Add up to 20 NAICS codes.
-Your primaryis the first one listed; it drives default size-standard calculations and shows up as “Primary NAICS” in contracting officer searches.
+You can list up to 20 NAICS codes.
+The primaryis the first one and it does two things: drives default size-standard calculations, and shows up as “Primary NAICS” in contracting officer searches.

-• Primary: your core service, the one you have the most past performance in.
+• Primary: your real core service — the one you have past performance in.

-• Secondary: adjacent services where you could credibly bid.
+• Secondary: adjacent work you could credibly bid on tomorrow.

 Veteran-Owned flag